Collab4exaNBody/exaDEM/example/polyhedra/README.md

 This example demonstrates how to add a lattice generator for particles.
 For details, see the file generator/generator.msp.

+## Basic Shape

+These examples use basic shape defined by operators instead of a shape file.

+- `add_cube.msp`: generate cuboïde particles inside a rotating drum
+- `impact.msp`: projects a sphere on a wall composed of cuboïde particle
+- `impact_with_frag.msp`: projects a sphere on a wall composed of cuboïde particle with sticked innerbond interactions

 ## Use Drivers

 ### Rotating Drum